vippsas/vipps-partner/README.md

-   If a partner uses official Vipps plugins to implement a Vipps integration for a merchant, the API credentials for the merchant must be used, and the partner use the Vipps APIs on behalf of the merchant.
+   If a partner uses official Vipps plugins to implement a Vipps integration for a merchant, the API credentials for the merchant must be used, and the partner uses the Vipps APIs on behalf of the merchant.

-A partner may act as a different type of partner in different situation.
+A partner may act as a different type of partner in different situations.
 It is possible for a partner to both develop an official Vipps plugin and to be a platform partner.

-This document is mainly for platform partners, that act _on behalf of_ merchants, using one set of API keys for all merchants: Partner keys.
+This document is mainly for platform partners that act _on behalf of_ merchants, using one set of API keys for all merchants: Partner keys.
 Other partners must rely on each merchant's individual API keys.